 CONICA Setup: Filter, detector, camera setup as used by science.
 No Wollaston.
 Frequency: when needed (i.e. when polarimetric observations are done).

-6.5.2 LW twilight flats
+6.5.2 Long Wavelengths (LW) twilight flats

-LW sky flats have to be done on sky since internal lamps do not work at thermal wavelengths.
-Up until now we take three sets of flats at three different airmass.
-The following changes are proposed with the new plan: take only two sets, one at zenith and the other at airmass=2.
-Test the possibility to take flats with pupil angle constant as the telescope is moved down.
+LW sky flats have to be done on sky since internal lamps do not emit at thermal wavelengths.
+We take three sets of flats at three different airmass (1.0, 2.0, 2.5).